Gold Bar

 As younger, tech-savvy officers join the force, they expect seamless technology and are quick to leave roles that rely on outdated, inefficient processes.

 Using electronic key control instead of outdated manual processes saves time, reduces errors, and prevents significant disruptions.
-When implementing a key control solution, take advantage of the following capabilities:
+When implementing a key control solution, take advantage of the following capabilities.

-• Automate the key audit trail.
 By automatically authenticating employees and recording who removes a key, when, and why, you’ll reduce the administrative burden of the key control process.

-• Set up key access based on staff roles.
 Electronic key control systems can restrict access to specific keys based on specific job responsibilities to reduce the risk of unauthorized use or theft.

-• Enable automatic reporting and notifications.
 To help you respond quickly to potential issues, key control systems can send automated reports to key control officers or command staff.
 If a key is overdue or has been accessed outside of a designated time frame, the system can send a text or email alert.

-• Run efficient key audits.
 Frequent key audits help you ensure all keys are accounted for and properly documented.
 Electronic key control systems allow you to quickly run key control reports, saving you hours of sorting through manual records and counting keys.

-• Manage small equipment along with keys.
 If your key control system has the option for electronic locker modules, you can secure small items such as mobile devices, radios, or weapons, along with your keys.
 Just as you do with keys, set up access levels for each locker to ensure only authorized personnel are able to access assets.

 With technology shaping modern policing, it’s important to embrace digital solutions for managing keys.
 By doing so, you can support tech-savvy officers in their roles, streamline operations, and enhance security.